-- Plans to cover all practical requirements, such as a scheme of work to show how sufficient practical activities will be carried out to meet the requirements of CPAC, incorporating all the skills and techniques required over the course of the A Level. - A record of each practical activity that is carried out and the date it was done. - A record of the criteria assessed in each practical activity. - A record of learner attendance. - A record of which learners met which criteria and which did not. - Evidence of learners' work associated with particular - Any associated materials provided e.g. written instructions.
+- 1. Plans to cover all practical requirements, such as a scheme of work to show how sufficient practical activities will be carried out to meet the requirements of CPAC, incorporating all the skills and techniques required over the course of the A Level. - 2.
+A record of each practical activity that is carried out and the date it was done. - 3.
+A record of the criteria assessed in each practical activity. - 4.
+A record of learner attendance. - 5.
+A record of which learners met which criteria and which did not. - 6.
+Evidence of learners' work associated with particular activities. - 7.
+Any associated materials provided e.g. written instructions.

-Centres are free to choose the method of evidencing learners' work that best suits them, taking into consideration any constraints in a particular centre, e.g. large cohort, budget.
+Centres are free to choose the format in which learners record evidence of their work that best suits them, taking into consideration any constraints in a particular centre, e.g. large cohort, budget.